icp4a/automation-decision-services-samples/samples/ExternalLibGeo/README.md

 # Setting up the sample

-- Follow the instructions in [Task 1: Building an external library](https://github.com/icp4a/automation-decision-services-samples/tree/master/samples/ExternalLibraryStart#task-1-building-an-external-library) of the tutorial [Using an external library](https://github.com/icp4a/automation-decision-services-samples/tree/21.0.1/samples/ExternalLibraryStart) to build and deploy the external library.
+- Follow the instructions in Task 1: Building an external library of the tutorial [Using an external library](https://github.com/icp4a/automation-decision-services-samples/tree/21.0.2/samples/ExternalLibraryStart) to build and deploy the external library.
-- Check the credentials for the repository manager as described in [Task2, Step1: Checking the credentials for the repository manager](https://github.com/icp4a/automation-decision-services-samples/tree/21.0.1/samples/ExternalLibraryStart#optional-step-1-checking-the-credentials-for-the-repository-manager).
+- Check the credentials for the repository manager as described in [Task2, Step1: Checking the credentials for the repository manager](https://github.com/icp4a/automation-decision-services-samples/tree/21.0.2/samples/ExternalLibraryStart#optional-step-1-checking-the-credentials-for-the-repository-manager).
 - Create a new project in Decision Designer.
 Import the compressed file for this sample: `automation-decision-services-samples/samples/ExternalLibGeo/project/PricingWithGeo.zip`.
 - Open the settings of your project to define the external library:
   - Group ID: ads.samples
   - Artifact ID: adsGeoLibrary
-  - Version: 1.0.8
+  - Version: 1.0.13

 # Sample details